hpcleuven/VscDocumentation/source/user_support.rst

 Please provide the following information:

 #. the location of the source code,
-#. the error message produced at build time or runtime, as well as the output
+#. the error message produced at build time or runtime, as well as the location
-   and error files if this ran as a job,
+   of the output and error files if this ran as a job,
 #. the toolchain and other module(s) you load to build the software
    (e.g., intel/2015a with HDF5/1.8.4-intel-2015a),
 #. if possible and applicable, a procedure and data to reproduce the